 Contact a Knowledgeable Family Law Attorneys Today!

-If you are experiencing some difficulties with your co-parent that cannot be resolved without legal intervention, contact the team at The King Law Firm for the assistance you need.
+If you are experiencing some difficulties with your co-parent that cannot be resolved without legal intervention, contact the team at Empire Law for the assistance you need.
 Our compassionate team has the knowledge and experience necessary to guide you through the most challenging child custody matters.

 Contact us today at (347) 343-5467 to schedule a free consultation.